aspiers/vagrant-libvirt/README.md

 * `device` - Name of the device node the disk image will have in the VM, e.g. *vdb*.
 If unspecified, the next available device is chosen.
 * `size` - Size of the disk image.
 If unspecified, defaults to 10G.
 * `type` - Type of disk image to create.
 Defaults to *qcow2*.
+* `allow_existing` - Set to true if you want to allow the VM to use a pre-existing disk.
+This is useful for sharing disks between VMs, e.g. in order to simulate shared SAN storage.

 The following example creates two additional disks.